skorch-dev/skorch/docs/user/REST.rst

   INFO:palladium:Writing model done in 0.694 sec.
   INFO:palladium:Wrote model with version 1.

 Congratulations, you've trained your first model with Palladium!
+Note that in the output you see a train score (accuracy) of 0.83 and a test score of about 0.75.
+These refer to how well your model did on the training set (defined by ``dataset_loader_train`` in the configuration) and on the test set (``dataset_loader_test``).

-You're ready to now serve to model on the web.
+You're ready to now serve the model on the web.
 Add this piece of configuration to the ``palladium-config.py`` configuration file (and make sure it lives within the outermost brackets: